gregurco/jobeet-tutorial/docs/days/day-10.md

 }
 ```

-All admin controllers is going to be created in this folder.
+All admin controllers are going to be created in this folder.

 ## Admin templates layout